 Seeking alternatives to going to court helps a divorcing couple end the marriage on more agreeable terms.

 If, for example, a judge has to allocate child custody, they will likely use a time-tested arrangement.
-When a couple decides to take an alternative route like mediation, they develop a plan that better fits their dynamics, which the court may not be as privy to.
+When a couple decides to take an alternative route like Family mediation Toronto, they develop a plan that better fits their dynamics, which the court may not be as privy to.